ucli-tools/tfgrid-k3s/README.md

 - `make ping` - Tests connectivity using the configured network's IPs
 - `make k9s` - Connects and launches K9s via the configured network

 Both networks are always available on all nodes, so you can switch between them if one has connectivity issues.
-The system will automatically use the appropriate IP addresses and connection methods based on your `MAIN_NETWORK` setting.
+The system will automatically configure K3s, MetalLB, and Nginx appropriately based on your `MAIN_NETWORK` setting.

 ## Maintenance and Updates